Following

 Some details

-the "Handbook for HMA No1" which some of the following
+"Handbook for HMA No1" which some of the following details

 "

-out, as the work was new.
-They lived on board the airship
+as the work was new.
+They lived on board the airship and suffered

-draughs in the keel and the cabin, it was anticipated that
+quite free from draughs in the keel and the cabin, it was anticipated

-with suitable clothing, no trouble would be experienced
+that with suitable clothing, no trouble would be experienced from

 Training